microsoft/onnxruntime/docs/genai/api/c.md

 ### Create model

-Creates a model from the given configuration directory and device type.
+Creates a model from the given directory.
+The directory should contain a file called `genai_config.json`, which corresponds to the [configuration specification](../reference/config.md).

 #### Parameters
  * Input: config_path The path to the model configuration directory.
 The path is expected to be encoded in UTF-8.